eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 **Basic types**

-The indentifiers of the available basic types are:
+The identifiers of the available basic types are:

 +------------------------+------------------------+------------------------+
 | ``boolean``            | ``int64``              | ``float128``           |